dimzachar/mlzoomcamp_projects/00-midterm_project/README.md

 * Random Forest
 * Xgboost

 and optimized hyperparameters to produce a better model (based on the RMSE criterion, lower the better) from a base model.
+The best model (xgboost) was trained and saved with BentoML in order to be deployed.

 ## Local deployment